Online Cook

 Tips & Tricks (5)

-Sprinkle gelatin over cold water and let it sit for 5 minutes before heating—this blooming process ensures even hydration and prevents lumps in your final marshmallows.
+Sprinkle gelatin over cold water and let it sit for 5 minutes before heating—this hydration step ensures a smooth, lump-free mixture and creates perfectly fluffy marshmallows.

 Fire Icon